Newtech66/papp-varga/README.md

 This solver works with arbitrary precision numbers.
-You need GMP, Eigen, MPFR C++ to run this.
+You need GMP, Eigen, MPFR C++ to build this.